 - Commitment and enthusiasm towards the work and determination to succeed.

 - Good communication skills and a positive attitude.

 - Ability to be a team player in a close-knit team

 - Taking responsibility for own physical fitness and drug free.

 Assemble and provide references from previous employers and/or from someone who knows you well.

 Note that the forestry sector is a drug-free workplace.

 PREPARING A JOB APPLICATION

-- Write a cover letter –explaining why you are the best person for the vacancy.
+- Write a cover letter which explains why you are the best person for the vacancy.
 Touch on some of the points the employer has included in their job specification.

 - An interview for a management position may involve psychometric testing.